Shopify/graphql-design-tutorial/TUTORIAL.md

 - publish
 - unpublish

+*<a href="#user-content-separate-mutations"
-*Rule #14: Write separate mutations for separate logical actions on a resource.*
+id="user-content-separate-mutations">Rule:</a> Write separate mutations for separate logical actions on a resource.*

 ### Naming the Mutations